Lawyers for Huawei CFO detail record requests to prove her rights were violated

 TORONTO (Reuters) - Lawyers for Huawei Chief Financial Officer Meng Wanzhou detailed a list of emails, notes and other records they are seeking to prove that her rights were violated before her December arrest at Vancouver’s airport, according to a court document released on Monday.

 Meng, 47, was arrested at the airport on Dec.
-1 at the request of the United States, where she is charged with bank fraud and accused of misleading the bank HSBC (HSBA.L) about Huawei Technologies Co Ltd’s business in Iran.
+1 at the request of the United States, where she is charged with bank fraud and accused of misleading the bank HSBC about Huawei Technologies Co Ltd’s business in Iran.
 She has said she is innocent and is fighting extradition.

 In the British Columbia Supreme Court, Meng’s lawyers are seeking further documentation from Canada’s Department of Justice (DOJ), the Canadian Border Services Agency (CBSA) and the Royal Canadian Mounted Police (RCMP).
 They claim they meet the legal standard that there’s “an air of reality that there are other documents... that have not been disclosed,” according to the document.